 Update Kernel via Command

-Updating the Linux OS kernel via the command line is very easy.
+Updating the Linux OS kernel via the command line is relatively easy.
 You can just run the kernel update command and reboot the machine.

-- Run the below command to update kernel on CentOS or RHEL or other RPM-based distribution.
+- Run the command given below to update the kernel on CentOS, RHEL, or other RPM-based distributions.

-- Run the below command to update kernel on Ubuntu.
+2. Run the command given below to update the kernel on Ubuntu –

 sudo apt-get upgrade linux-image-generic

-- Update the kernel on Debian using the below command.
+3. Update the kernel on Debian using this command –

 Update with kexec for Quick reboots

-Kexec offers a very quick rebooting step.
-It will skip the boot loading and hardware initialization process to shorten the reboot time.
+Kexec offers a quick rebooting option; it skips the boot loading and hardware initialization process to shorten the reboot time.

-- First, install the kexec tools by running the below command.
+1. First, install the kexec tools by running this command –

 sudo yum install kexec-tools